Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 This document contains fields that can share data with external files and websites.
 It is important that this file is from a trustworthy source.
 ```

-The message seems to come from a new security feature of Word versions published around August 2021 and later.
-You will find several discussions regarding the message in internet forums, but I am not aware of any official statement from Microsoft.
+The message seems to come from a new security feature of Word versions published around August 2021.
+You will find several discussions regarding the message in internet forums, but we are not aware of any official statement from Microsoft.

 The behavior can be changed in at least two ways:
 - Group Policy: Enable "User Configuration\Administrative Templates\Microsoft Word 2016\Word Options\Security\Don’t ask permission before updating IncludePicture and IncludeText fields in Word"